blocktransfer/reg-publications/examinations/response-8.md

 publish: 15 Sep 2025
 ```

+> [!NOTE]
+> They have  properly  identified  `1legacy`  as a  subsidiaryu file and  then  we  have  sledger  as  the  MSF  -  just need to affirm and ink  that  down form Ad-9

 #  --- folderstructure should idenitigy response type ---- #

 ## ---- Standard Sydnciate letterhead  &extenion (not yet  linked to whydrs/documetns)  --- ##